PathFinder: A unified approach for handling paths in graph query languages: Syntax for Returning Paths and Implementation Details

-Basic intuition in this example is that, for instance, \textsf{n4} is the second source node for \textsf{a}-labeled edges.
-Therefore in the second position of the \textsf{index} array, we store the index of the array \textsf{tgt} where we start listing the neighbors of \textsf{n4} that can be reached by an \textsf{a}-labeled edge.
-In our example, these are \textsf{n1} and \textsf{n2}.

-In our implementation, we will use CSR as an in-memory index for fast query evaluation, and will also allow to construct it on-the-fly as needed by the query.
-We remark that CSR is always created from the B+tree data residing on disk, and supports both backward and forward looking edges (each with their separate CSR).
+\paragraph*{RDF Data.} When storing RDF data we use four different permutations of the $\textsc{Triples(s,p,o)}$ relation.
+Most important for us are the $\mathit{SPO}$ and $\mathit{OPS}$ permutations, which mimic the \textsc{EDGES} and \textsc{EDGES}$^-$ relations from property graphs.

-\textbf{Pipelined execution.} In \mdb all the algorithms are implemented in a pipelined fashion using linear iterators.
-In particular, this means that the solution is returned to the user as soon as it is encountered.
-This requires, for instance, that the main while loop of Algorithm~\ref{alg:any} be halted as soon as a new solution is detected in line 19, and similarly for Algorithm~\ref{alg:all}.
-In the case of Algorithm~\ref{alg:allshortest} the situation is a bit more complex, as solutions can be detected while scanning the neighbors (lines 14--24), instead of upon popping an element from the queue (lines 11-13).
+\textbf{Pipelined Execution.} In \mdb, all the algorithms are implemented in a pipelined fashion using linear iterators.
+This means that the solution is returned to the user as soon as it is encountered.
+This requires, for instance, that the main while loop of Algorithm~\ref{alg:any} be halted as soon as a new solution is detected in lines 9--10, and similarly for Algorithm~\ref{alg:all}.
+In the case of Algorithm~\ref{alg:allshortest} the situation is a bit more complex, as solutions can be detected while scanning the neighbors (lines 14--23), instead of upon popping an element from the queue (lines 11-13).
 All of these issues can be resolved by noting that linear iterators for neighbors of a node can be paused, and their execution resumed.
-For completeness, we include an expanded pseudo-code of our algorithms written in a pipelined fashion, in our online appendix~\cite{repo}.
-The main benefit of the pipelined execution is that paths can be encountered on demand, and the entire solution set need not be constructed in advance.
+For completeness, we include expanded pseudo-code for pipelined execution of our algorithms in our online appendix~\cite{repo}.
+The main benefit of the pipelined execution is that paths can be encountered on demand and the entire solution set does not need to be constructed in advance.

-\textbf{Query variables.} Throughout the paper we assumed that the RPQ part of our query takes the form $(v,\texttt{regex},?x),$ where $v$ is a node identifier, and $?x$ is a variable.
-Namely, we were searching for all nodes reachable from a fixed point $v$.
-It is straightforward to extend our algorithms to patterns of the form $(v,\texttt{regex},v')$, where both endpoints of the path are known.
-That is, we can run any of the algorithms as described in the paper, and check whether $v'$ is a query answer.
+\textbf{Query Variables.} Throughout the paper, we assumed that the RPQ part of our query takes the form $(v,\rgx,?x),$ where $v$ is a node identifier, and $?x$ is a variable.
+In other words, we were searching for nodes reachable from a fixed node $v$.
+It is straightforward to extend our algorithms to patterns of the form $(v,\rgx,v')$, where both endpoints of the path are known: we can run any of the algorithms as described in the paper, and check whether $v'$ is a query answer.
+The case when both ends are variables; namely, $(?x,\rgx,?y)$, is more challenging to handle, and the techniques we developed only allow supporting it by iterating over all relevant start nodes.
+Some immediate optimizations are possible here; for instance, by only considering start nodes of edges labeled by transitions that leave the initial state of the automaton for \rgx.
+We leave the study of this problem for future work.